Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 We live in a digital age, and it’s all too easy to store your important financial documents online.
 Back up tax returns, insurance information, receipts and more via a cloud storage system so you can access them from any device — but make sure you have physical copies, too.

-In the event of a natural disaster that causes you to lose power or internet access, you’ll need paper versions of your documents kept safe in a heat-proof, water-proof container.
+In the event of a natural disaster that causes you to lose power or internet access, you’ll need paper versions of your documents kept safe in a fire-proof, water-proof container.

 Locate and print out the following, if applicable: